Roasted Cauliflower Tacos with Spicy Homemade Refried Beans

 The tacos have a nice crunch from the roasted cauliflower and the addition of radishes, plus a softer texture from the refried beans.
 It’s a winning combination for a vegan taco.

-The homemade refried beans add a pleasant heat and the Turmeric Tahini Sauce gives another layer of heat.
-The flavors are a delight.
+The homemade refried beans add a pleasant heat, and the Turmeric Tahini Sauce gives another layer of flavor.
+The combination is a delight.

 Pairing this cauliflower taco with a few garnishes like salsa, fresh cilantro, avocado, and some lime juice completes the meal.